-Application Deadlines: To guarantee consideration for funding, applications should be complete by the following dates: for Fall Semester admission both U.S. and International applicants should have their application materials completed by February 15; for Spring Semester the deadline is September 15 for U.S. applicants and July 15 for International applicants.
-Applications received after the dates listed above will still be considered until the Graduate School deadlines (June 25 and November 25 for U.S. applicants, March 1 and July 15 for International applicants), however, opportunities for funding may be limited (note that the Zoology Department does not accept M.S. and Ph.D. students without support).
+Application Deadlines: To guarantee consideration for funding, applications should be complete by the following dates: for Fall Semester admission both U.S. and international applicants should have their application materials completed by February 15; for Spring Semester the deadline is September 15 for U.S. applicants and July 15 for international applicants.
+Please note that it typically requires four to six weeks from the date of your request until transcripts, letters of recommendation, and GRE scores reach us.
+Applications received after the dates listed above will still be considered until the Graduate School deadlines (June 25 and November 25 for U.S. applicants, March 1 and July 15 for international applicants), however, opportunities for funding may be limited (note that the Zoology Department does not accept M.S. and Ph.D. students without support).